log2timeline/dftimewolf/docs/metawolf.md

 ### Recipes

-Once a recipe is loaded and its parameters set, the following actions are availble:
+Once a recipe is loaded and its parameters set, the following actions are available:

 `run`: Run the recipe with the current parameters.